Southampton-RSG/2015-09-17-southampton/novice/git/06-collab.md

 ###Exploring the collaborative process###

-But first let's explore the collaborative process, with a contrived example - Collaborating with ourselves.
+But first let's explore the collaborative process.
+Time to buddy up.

-**(SLIDE 19 - Remote Repositories)**
+**(SLIDE 22 Collaboration)**

-Earlier on we created two directories - laptop and desktop.
-So far we have been working in laptop.
-Let's use GitHub to set up a remote repository and start **"collaborating"** with our desktop - this could of course be another dev
+So far we have been working in splendid isolation.
+We're going to use GitHub to set up a remote repository and start **"collaborating"** with our partners.

-###To GitHub###
+**Developer A** is going to take the role of the project originator.
+**Developer B** is going to take now on the role of a colleague joining the project and collaborating in development.

+Olivier is going to be my developer B.  Hello and welcome to the Transylvanian Space Agency, Olivier.

+In your pairs, decide who will be Developer A and Developer B while Olivier and I get set up.

+###Developer A - To GitHub ###

+**Now, Bs just wait for a moment and just watch A until told otherwise**

+**JUST A's**.
 Let's start by sharing the changes we've made to our current project with the world.
 Log in to GitHub,
 then click on the icon in the top right corner to create a new repository called `planets`:

+You can optionally give it a friendly description and prove a README.md which is rendered on the front page of the web interface.

+Not that GitHub will host Public repositories free of charge, but makes a charge for Private ones.
+You generally ensure that you really want to make your code publicly accessible, and that you're not breaching the terms of any license of shared code by making it publicly available.

+**BitBucket** offers free private repositories for teams of up to 5.

 ![Creating a Repository on GitHub (Step 1)](img/github-create-repo-01.png)